stateflow-dev/adaptive-runtime/README.md

 > **Not** a chatbot framework. **Not** an LLM wrapper. **Not** a workflow builder.
 >
-> An **adaptive runtime intelligence layer** â€” the missing piece between your application logic and production reality.
+> An **adaptive runtime intelligence layer** — the missing piece between your application logic and production reality.

 ---